yandex/porto/porto.md

 * **bind** - bind mounts: \<source\> \<target\> \[ro|rw\];...

     This option creates new mount namespace and binds directories and files from parent container mount namespace.
+Bind mounts are invisible from host or parent container and cannot be used for volumes.

 * **stdout\_path** - stdout file, default: internal rotated storage